eomereu/thirtydaysofpython/cheatSheet.md

     ]
 ```

-&nbsp;-&nbsp;or it may be lined up under the first character of the line that starts the multiline construct, as in:
+- or it may be lined up under the first character of the line that starts the multiline construct, as in:
 ```python
     my_list = [
         1, 2, 3,